A classic, harmless landmark as you enter the city from the south? Far from it!

 Wheelabrator’s smokestack is recognizable, but many don’t know that it is part of the city’s largest air polluter.
 In operation since 1985, Wheelabrator Baltimore is the 10th-largest trash incinerator in the country, and accounts for 36% of all air emissions from Baltimore City industry – three times worse than the second-largest polluter.
 In fact, Wheelabrator ranks

-And from a climate change perspective, Wheelabrator is #1 in Carbon Dioxide emissions, releasing 783,674 tons of CO2 equivalents in 2016, according to EPA.
-This is 50% of the industrial greenhouse gas emissions released in the city!
+And from a climate change perspective, Wheelabrator is #1 in greenhouse gas emissions, releasing 762,683 tons of CO2 equivalents in 2017, according to EPA.
+This is more than three times as bad as the second worst source, the city’s Quarantine Road Landfill!

 Lest these mercury and lead numbers sounds low, recognize that there is no safe dose of these toxic metals.
 Lead emissions from Wheelabrator have totaled around 10,000 pounds since the plant started in 1985.
 This is a shocking amount of lead pollution!

-To put the 53 pounds of mercury per year in perspective, mercury is one of the toxic pollutants for which there is no known safe level of exposure.
-This isn’t not counting mercury which gets into the air and water via the ash dumped in the city.
+To put the mercury numbers in perspective, Wheelabrator reported releasing between 29 and 639 pounds of mercury per year since 2001, with an average of 114 pounds per year, or 72 pounds if you drop the whopping 639 pound figure from 2001 and leave their high point at 244 pounds in 2006.
+Mercury is one of the toxic pollutants for which there is no known safe level of exposure.
+This isn’t not counting mercury which gets into the air and water via the ash dumped in the city, which blows off of the mismanaged Quarantine Road Landfill.
 A highly cited Minnesota study found that if approximately one gram of mercury (the amount in a single fever thermometer) is deposited to a 20-acre lake each year from the atmosphere, this small amount, over time, can contaminate the fish in that lake to the point where they should not be eaten.
-53 pounds is 24,040 grams.
-That means the incinerator, in a typical year, is releasing enough mercury sufficient to keep over 24,000 20-acre lakes so contaminated that the fish are not safe to eat.
+72 pounds is 32,659 grams.
+That means the incinerator, in a typical year, is releasing enough mercury sufficient to keep over 32,000 20-acre lakes so contaminated that the fish are not safe to eat.
 How much is this impacting the Chesapeake Bay?

 But how can this be?
 Most days, you never see anything coming out of the smokestack.